Table of Contents

 Intent-based networking (IBN) is the latest industry buzz, and you can get started by developing a set of basic network checks.
 Verifying the state of the network is an excellent way to reduce automation risks.
 Verification is also an excellent tool for ensuring that your network is operating as intended, even before implementing automated change.

 Consider the network state to ensure that your network is connected and functioning properly.
-This includes device interface state, address assignment, neighbouring devices, and information about Layer 2 and Layer 3 protocols.
+This includes device interface state, address assignment, neighboring devices, and information about Layer 2 and Layer 3 protocols.
 You are not making any changes to the network during this phase.
 When a check fails, the intent-based validation script should generate an alert, allowing teams to take appropriate action.

 The network validation scripts are then turned into tools that can be used to perform pre- and post-change network validation checks in the future change process.
 Abort the change if any of the pre-change validation checks fail.
 Similarly, if a post-validation check fails, notify network staff and possibly cancel the change.
 To ensure that the network returned to its pre-change state, repeat the pre-change validation after reversing the change.